-Table 5-4 Score for the Level of Uncertainty
+Table 5-5 Score for the Level of Uncertainty

 Uncertainty Rank / Score Water Quality Data Verification Anecdotal Observation Scientific Validation High Water quality data indicates no clear trend on risk.
 No reports from staff on risk occurring, but suspect risk occurs.
 Some small-scale scientific studies nationally or internationally.
 Medium Water quality data indicates some sporadic trends in risk.
 Occasional reports from staff on risk occurring.
 Risk confirmed through national or state-based research.
+Low Water quality data indicates a statistically significant trend of the risk.
+Numerous reports from staff on risk occurring.
+Risk confirmed through national or state-based research and/or local research studies.

 Once the likelihood and consequence of a hazard are assigned, the 'risk score' is determined using the risk matrix.
-Council risk matrix (Table 5-5) assigns a qualitative 'risk score'.
+Council risk matrix (Table 5-6) assigns a qualitative 'risk score'.
 An adapted risk matrix has been developed to provide a numerical 'risk score'.
 The 'risk score' helps prioritise hazards and identify significant environmental aspects.
 The hazard score is represented by the words very high, high, medium, low and insignificant.

-Table 5-5 Criteria for Assessment - Qualitative Risk Score
+Table 5-6 Criteria for Assessment - Qualitative Risk Score